pho-veteran/stoom/reports.md

 ### 2.3.2.
 Use Case 1: Join Room

-This activity diagram illustrates the room joining workflow based on the "Join Room" use case specification.
+This activity diagram illustrates the room joining workflow based on the "Join Room" use case specification, including password validation.

 ```plantuml
 @startuml